Cable Lock: Why you should never buy one!

 So I bought a cable lock for my new bike.
 And on the very first night I used it my bike was stolen!

-Because the truth is: there's no bike that's too crappy to be stolen and the shops that sell these cable locks really don't care if our bikes are stolen or not.
+Because the truth is: there's no bike that's too crappy to be stolen and the shops that sell these locks really don't care if our bikes are stolen or not.

 Not convinced?
 Maybe you think I'm just trying to persuade you to buy a more expensive lock?
 Let's watch some videos and look at some crime data for more evidence!